WSMorrison/BricksThenMadeNow/README.md

 - The index page has all the general page features, similarly laid out.
   - The title bar is stacked.
 - The splash, title image is prominantly positioned near the top.
-- Below the splash image is a carouselle that promotes the page.
+- Below the splash image is a carousel that promotes the page.
-- Prominently in the middle of the page is a stack of the themes, plus a square to take the user to their account information.
+- Prominently in the middle of the page is a stack of the Themes, plus a square to take the user to their account information.
 - The footer is reorganized, so that the newsletter signup is above both the social media and the information pages sections of the footer.

 </details>